 What Is a Prologue — and How to Write One Readers Won't Skip

-A prologue comes before Chapter One and acts an introduction to a story, or a first of “two beginnings.”
-While there is back and forth on the necessity of prologues as a literary device (more on that later), it is agreed upon that a good prologue contains information that is vital to the rest of the story — though often not in a way that’s immediately apparent.
+Some call it the "introduction" to a story, or a first of “two beginnings.”
+While there's some debate on how they function as a literary device (more on that later), it is agreed upon that a good prologue contains information that is vital to the rest of the story — though often not in a way that’s immediately apparent.

-A prologue should only be relied upon when it contains information that would hinder the narrative if present in the body of the novel.
+A prologue is mainly necessary if it contains information that would hinder the narrative if present in the body of the novel.
 Think of it a bit like an appetizer: if done right, it can perfectly prepare you for the main course.
 If done carelessly, it can ruin your appetite for the novel.

 Before we talk about the best way to write a prologue, let's make sure we're all on the same page about what a prologue is — and isn’t.